Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 toc_sticky: true
 ---

-"Rød grød med fløde" - hmm, what language is that?
+*"Rød grød med fløde"* - hmm, what language is that?
 Keep reading if you want to find out.

 In this article I will walk you through setting up a Web App with secure, network-isolated communication to backend services.
-The Web App will allow you to type in a text, and using Cognitive Services Language Detection you can detect the language of the given text.
+The Web App will allow you to type in a text, and using Cognitive Services Language Detection, you can detect the language of the given text.
 The authentication key for Cognitive Services will be stored in Key Vault, and App Service will authenticate with Key Vault using Managed Identity.
 All traffic will be isolated within your Virtual Network using vNet Integration and Private Endpoints.

-The scenario is intentionally kept simple to focus on the architecture and configuration; but with a practical purpose as I, at least, find it more easy to relate to.
-The backend services can be extended with the many other services supporting private endpoint like Azure SQL, Cosmos DB, App Configuration, and even another App Service Web Apps or Functions by following the same pattern.
+The scenario is intentionally kept simple to focus on the architecture and configuration; but with a practical purpose I find it more easy to relate to.
+The backend services can be extended with the many other services supporting Private Endpoint like Azure SQL, Cosmos DB, App Configuration, and even another App Service Web Apps or Functions by following the same pattern.

 ![Final setup]({{site.baseurl}}/media/2021/04/securebackend-final-setup.png){: .align-center}